grampelberg/katacoda-scenarios/nodevoto/debugging.md

 ![web detail](assets/web-detail.png)

 Below the traffic diagram is a table.
-This is `top` for your services and shows the requests paths being processed in real time.
+This is `top` for your services and shows the request paths being processed in real time.

 There are two important pieces of data here.
 The first one is the requests from `vote-bot`.
 The success rate of this path is low and definitely the error that